hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getWebhooks"></a>
 # **getWebhooks**
-> WebhookGetResponse getWebhooks(page, size, orderBy, ascending, filter)
+> WebhookGetResponse getWebhooks(page, size, orderBy, ascending, getLatest)

 Get information for all webhooks defined for your firm